Buffalo Central Terminal: Central Terminal Restoration Corp. (1997–present)

-In 2020 construction on the First Phase of the Passenger Concourse starts, replacement of the former restaurant roof to make the space clean and dry.
+In 2020 construction on the First Phase of the Passenger Concourse began, consisting of replacement of the former restaurant roof to make the space clean and dry; this was completed in 2021.
+In 2021, the Master Plan was completed after an extensive community engagement effort, and the Central Terminal, Broadway Market, and Broadway-Fillmore neighborhood were awarded a $10 million Downtown Revitalization Initiative (DRI) grant.

-In 2021 the Master Plan is completed after an extensive community engagement effort.
-Replacement of the former restaurant roof is completed and the Central Terminal, Broadway Market, and Broadway- Fillmore neighborhood are awarded a $10 million Downtown Revitalization Initiative (DRI) grant.
+In 2022, A Request for Expression of Interest (RFEI) was released to solicit development partners for the reuse of the Buffalo Central Terminal.
+The CTRC was awarded $61 million through the Regional Revitalization Partnership to spur business in Buffalo's East Side, and $1.5 million through the Broadway-Fillmore Downtown Revitalization Initiative to support enhancements to the Great Lawn.
+The CTRC also received a Community Placemaking Grant from the Project for Public Spaces to transform the Terminal's Great Lawn into a public green space.

-In 2022 A Request for Expression of Interest (RFEI) is released to solicit Development Partner(s) for the reuse of the Buffalo Central Terminal.
-The CTRC is awarded $61 million through the Regional Revitalization Partnership, a major public and philanthropic initiative to spur economic growth on Buffalo’s East Side and across Western New York.
-The Central Terminal is award $1.5 million through the Broadway-Fillmore Downtown Revitalization Initiative to support enhancements to the Great Lawn.
-The Central Terminal receives a Community Placemaking Grant from the Project for Public Spaces to transform the Terminal’s Great Lawn from an under-designed, grassy lawn into a highly activated green space for the sharing of civic experiences.
+An extensive structural stabilization project remains underway and is anticipated to continue into 2027.
+The interior spaces of the Terminal were closed to the public while critical structural repairs were underway and all events were held outdoors.
+It was anticipated that the interior will be reopened to the public, at least on a limited basis, in 2025.
+The Regional Revitalization Partnership provided $33 million for the stabilization of the main building in November 2024, allowing the second phase of the renovation to begin.
+By mid-2025, the main concourse was planned to reopen in mid-2027.